88oo/LMNResolver/README.md

 mDNS & NBNS Hostname Resolver is a Java-based utility designed to discover and resolve hostnames within local networks.
 Utilizing both mDNS (Multicast DNS) and NBNS (NetBIOS Name Service) protocols, this tool provides a flexible and efficient approach to identify devices and services on local networks.

 ## Features
-- **mDNS Resolving**: Enables hostname resolution for devices using the Multicast DNS protocol.
-Common in many home and corporate networks, mDNS is particularly prevalent in devices like printers, smart TVs, and IoT devices.
+- **mDNS Resolving**: Enables hostname resolution for devices using the Multicast DNS protocol, which works upon UDP port number 5353, and uses the 224.0.0.251 multicast ip address.
+Commonly used in many home and corporate networks, mDNS is particularly prevalent in devices like printers, smart TVs, and IoT devices.

+- **LLMNR Resolving**: Link-local Multicast Name Resolution (LLMNR) is also used for hostname resolution, which works upon UDP port number 5355, and uses 224.0.0.252 multicast ip address.
+It is included in Windows devices and is also implemented by systemd-resolved on Linux.

 - **NBNS Resolving**: Efficiently uncovers hostnames for devices leveraging the NetBIOS Name Service protocol.
 This is typically found in older Windows systems and some SMB devices.
+It operates upon UDP port number 137, and it is widely used upon windows networks.

 - **Flexible Input Options**: Supports two primary forms of network range inputs:
     - Network Part (e.g., 192.168.1.) followed by the IP range (e.g., 1-254)